-(e) A returns means the monetary amounts yielded by an investment such as profit, interest, capital gains, dividends, royalties and fees;
+(e) "Returns" means the monetary amounts yielded by an investment such as profit, interest, capital gains, dividends, royalties and fees.

-(f) A territory means:
+(f) "Territory" means:

-(a) In respect of the Republic of India: the territory of the Republic of India including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights or exclusive jurisdiction in accordance with its laws in force, the 1982 United Nations Convention on the Law of the Sea and International Law.
+(i) In respect of India: the territory of the Republic of India including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights or exclusive jurisdiction in accordance with its laws in force, the 1982 United Nations Convention on the Law of the Sea and international law.